Skip to main content Skip to footer

 The History of the 28 Style Guitar

-Though a 0-28 guitar appears in the Martin ledgers as early as 1852, at that time the ledger listings, which predate the first printed catalogs, simply indicated body size and wholesale price (In modern dollars, $28 in 1852 would be equivalent to almost $1,100 today for the wholesale price, so this was not an inexpensive guitar).
-It wouldn't be for several years yet that the style numbers began to indicate construction and trim details.
+Though an 0-28 guitar appears in the Martin ledgers for $28 as early as 1852, at that time the ledger listings, which predate the first printed catalogs, simply indicated body size and wholesale price ($28 in 1852 would be equivalent to almost $1,100 today for the wholesale price, so this was not an inexpensive guitar).
+It wouldn’t be for several years yet that the style numbers began to indicate construction and trim details.
 But by the mid-1870s, Style 28 began its journey toward what we think of today.
 When it debuted, at a size 0 (sometimes called “concert-size”), the Martin Style 28 was the largest guitar Martin regularly made.
-There were a handful of 00 size Style 28 guitars built during over the next four decades, but they appear to have all been special orders, not a regular model.
+There were a handful of 00-size Style 28 guitars built over the next four decades, but they appear to have all been special orders, not a regular model.

-While the iconic "5-9-5" rosette was there on the Style 28 from the beginning, the early guitars tended to be fairly plain, as fancy pearl inlays were kept to the smaller sizes that were mostly seen as "lady's guitars."
-It wasn't until around the turn of the century that the Style 28 was codified with the rosewood back and sides, spruce top, ebony bridge and fingerboard, bound body and neck, herringbone body trim and "zipper" back strip that we think of today as classic Style 28.
-At that time, necks were still two-piece Spanish cedar and wouldn't shift to a single piece of mahogany until the 1920s.
+While the iconic “5-9-5” rosette was there on the Style 28 from the beginning, the early guitars tended to be fairly plain, as fancy pearl inlays were kept to the smaller-size instruments that were mostly seen as “ladies’ guitars.”
+It wasn’t until around the turn of the century that the Style 28 was codified with the rosewood back and sides, spruce top, ebony bridge and fingerboard, bound body and neck, herringbone body trim and “zipper” back strip that we think of today as classic prewar features.
+At that time, necks were still two‑piece Spanish cedar and wouldn’t shift to a single piece of mahogany until the 1920s.
 But the largest body size available was still 00.
 For the next stage of evolution, we need to step into the world of contract manufacturing.

 Birth of the Dreadnought Acoustic Guitar